TriLogic/KudzuPHP/README.md

 The engine was designed to be extremely easy to use and easy to extend.
 Writing a custom tag handler and implementing them is often easier than combining generic tag constructs to achieve the same goal.

-KudzuPHP sports a web-centric tagging scheme.
+KudzuPHP sports a web-centric tagging scheme.... more to follow...